• Skip to main content

 No, a Yellow Hammer drink is different from an Alabama Slammer drink.
 The Yellow Hammer has rum, amaretto and vodka (some versions use light and dark rum with no vodka).
 And an Alabama Slammer has whiskey, sloe gin and amaretto.
 Both are served with cherries.

-The ratio for Yellow Hammers is
+The ratio for Yellow Hammer drinks is

 • 2 parts OJ